UX Design Course: Paris

 In French, with English materials

 Please check with the Admissions team to confirm which is true of your course of interest and what is relevant for your situation.
 In both cases, if you are not native speaker, a CEFR level of B2 or a TOEFL score of 90 is recommended.
 (Review this self-assessment grid in English.)
+A placement test will be required if your native language is not English.

 What are my financing options?